 What’s the best way to pass your faith and your values to your children?

-I know that’s a huge concern for many fathers.
-One of my top goals as a dad is that my children would embrace the faith that I have tried to live out.
-And even if religion isn’t your thing, today’s message still has a big insight for your fathering, so please stay with me.
+That’s a huge concern for many fathers, whose top goal as dads is that their children would embrace the faith that they have tried to live out.
+And even if religion isn’t your thing, today’s message still has a big insight for your fathering.

 In the recent book Families and Faith: How Religion Is Passed Down Across Generations, Vern Bengtson presents some eye-opening discoveries about “religious transmission.”
 Based on his research involving more than 3,500 people whose lives covered more than a century, he found that “the pivotal factor” in whether children continue their parents’ faith is a strong bond with their father.